nvkkgithub/enterprise-ci-shared-libs/README.md

 ## Jenkins Shared Libraries

-Repository contains pipeline shared libraries that can be hosted onto Enterprise CI platform designed.
+Repository contains pipeline shared libraries that can be hosted onto any Jenkins platform.

+Objective is to ensure common CI-pipeline steps - Checkout, BuildnJunit, SonarChecks, Quality Gates, Artifactory Publish are applied to all the projects in general.

+### Folder Structure

+#### vars/MavenBuild_CIpipeline

 * Jenkins CI-Pipeline as service to be consumable by Java and Maven based projects written in groovy template.

-### Folder Structure

-* vars/MavenBuild_CIpipeline

-Used for Java projects that are based on maven builds.
+* Used for Java projects that are based on maven builds.

 ### Versions supported and assumptions